Weak approximation and the Hilbert property for Campana points: Projective space

 where the composition of the horizontal arrows are isomorphisms.
-If $q_v$ is large enough, then $D(\F_v)\neq\emptyset$ by Lang--Weil estimates.
-Lifting its image in $\calC_v$ to a point $P\in \calC(\calO_v)$, we conclude using the last paragraph that $\langle \calA, P\rangle=\beta$. \end{proof} \begin{proof}[Proof of Corollary \ref{cor:projlogfano}] By Section \ref{sec:reduction}, we can assume that $D=H$ as in \eqref{eqn:n+2}.
+If $q_v$ is large enough, then $D$ has an $\mathbb{F}_v$-point by the Hasse--Weil bound \cite[Cor.~7.2.1]{POO} (note that $D$ is a curve of genus one).
+Lifting the image of such a point in $\calC_{\F_v}$ to a point $P\in \calC(\calO_v)$, we conclude using the last paragraph that $\langle \calA, P\rangle=\beta$. \end{proof} \begin{proof}[Proof of Corollary \ref{cor:projlogfano}] By Section \ref{sec:reduction}, we can assume that $D=H$ as in \eqref{eqn:n+2}.